The junior resident is the resident liaison between the upper level residents and the interns/medical students.

 |VA Hospital||2 Months|

-During the third year the resident assumes a progressively increasing amount of responsibility including taking the role of senior resident on the pediatric surgery service and acting as the sole resident on the colorectal service at an outside hospital.
+During the third year the resident assumes a progressively increasing amount of responsibility.
+This includes taking the role of chief resident on the pediatric surgery and trauma services.
+The rotations are either 5 or 9 weeks in length.